mvk222/SyScSelection/README.md

 Quasi-Monte-Carlo algorithm for systematic generation of shock scenarios from an arbitrary multivariate elliptical distribution.
 The algorithm selects a systematic mesh of arbitrary fineness that approximately evenly covers an isoprobability ellipsoid in d dimensions.<br />
 (Flood, Mark D. &amp; Korenko, George G. "Systematic Scenario Selection", Office of Financial Research Working Paper #0005, 2013)

-This package is the 'R' analogy to the 'Matlab' code published by Flood &amp; Korenko in above-mentioned paper.

 ## Installation:
 ```
 install.packages("devtools")